hanCi422/point-based-model-for-PDEs/README.md

 python test_darcyflow.py
 ```

-Modify the model_path to your .ckpt file path and the data_path to the .npy file path for Poisson's Equation and .mat for Darcy Flow Equation (provided in https://github.com/zongyi-li/fourier_neural_operator).
+Modify the model_path to your .ckpt file path and the data_path to the .npy file path for Poisson's Equation (provided in https://drive.google.com/drive/folders/18DLtlu2Z__XG0CZRq4A7BQb4xpqUwmsy?usp=sharing) and .mat for Darcy Flow Equation (provided in https://github.com/zongyi-li/fourier_neural_operator).